Ref Library Sitemap

 The Dangers of Drugged Driving from QuitHeroin.

-Dry Ice Safety.
+Dry Ice Safety from National Weather Service.
 What is Dry Ice?
 Dry Ice is frozen carbon dioxide.
 First of ten dry ice safety rules states: KIDS: Never use dry ice without adult supervision.
-Dry ice can cause serious injury if not used carefully.
+Dry ice can cause serious injury if not used carefully!!!

 Fire Safety Guides from United States Consumer Product Safety Commission (CPSC).
 Fireworks Fact Sheet, Household Extension Cords Can Cause Fires, Certain Older Gas Connectors May Be Dangerous, Smoke Alarms Can Save Your Life, Smoke Alarms - Why, Where, and Which?
 Smoke Detectors Can Save Your Life, Upholstered Furniture Fires.